soulwing/credo/README.md

 ![Figure N: Hierarchical Credential Access] (docs/images/hierarchical-access.png)

 In the third step, Credo uses the secret key for an owner group to decrypt the key for a group.
-This step can be repeated as many times as necessary; for any sequence of ancestor groups, starting with a member of an ancestor group, Credo can decrypt the secret keys of each successive descendant group, all the way down to the group that owns a credential of interest.
+This step can be repeated as many times as necessary -- for any sequence of ancestor groups, starting with a member of an ancestor group, Credo can decrypt the secret keys of each successive descendant group, all the way down to the group that owns a credential of interest.